datafairs/datafairs.github.io/index.md

 ![](images/teaser.png)
 ## What is the Data Fair?

 Our data fair brings together our Master students in [Design Informatics](http://www.designinformatics.org) at the University of Edinburgh and external partners (you!) to collaborate on data analysis and visualization.
 The goal is for the students to chose a real-world dataset and an associated 'challenge' over in our course 'Data Science for Design', running from October to December 2020.
-Within that course, students will learn the basics of data analysis and visualization.
+Within that course, [students will learn the basics of data analysis and visualization](teaching.html).
 Their assignment requires them to analyze a data set (basic analysis and plotting) and work on a visualization project that can focus on exploratory or explanatory issues for data visualization.
 Students will work in groups of 3 students.
+Visit projects from the past years [here](previous.html).

-For references to the datafair, please cite this website and our [research](https://sites.google.com/view/datafairs/research?authuser=0).
+For references to the datafair, please cite this website and our [research](research.html).

 ## Why should I participate?